aphrc-dswb/dswb-open-science-capacity-wg/ways-of-working/open-science-recommendations.md

 * Publications and presentations
 * Capacity building and training activities

-For introduction and relevant details about open science in DSWB, please refer to this document: https://doi.org/10.5281/zenodo.14775481 (cite as: Sharan, M. (2025, January 30).
-Concept Familiarization: Part 1 - Open science definition, scope, and relevance in data science; Part 2 - License; Part 3 - Documentation.
-Zenodo.
-DOI 10.5281/zenodo.14485475.)
+For introduction and relevant details about open science practices, please refer to the [Open Research Chapters in _The Turing Way_](https://book.the-turing-way.org/reproducible-research/open) and browse resources shared on Zenodo: https://zenodo.org/communities/dswb-open-science/.

 ## Important Considerations